idia-astro/idia-astro.github.io/access.md

     * The MeerKAT science projects that you are involved in, if applicable.
     * Your preferred username, first-name and last-name.
     * Your [ssh public key][sshkey].

+Please be sure to identify the project team that you are a part of.
+This is important, as it allows us to provide you with access to the relevant project files.

 Your username, password and SSH public key will be added to LDAP (default username will be created from pre-@ part of email)